awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-type-taxonomy.md

 # Types taxonomy for ASFF<a name="securityhub-findings-format-type-taxonomy"></a>

 The following information describes the first three levels of the `Types` path\.
 In the list, the top\-level bullets are namespaces, the second\-level bullets are categories, and the third\-level bullets are classifiers\.
-Finding providers must use defined namespaces\.
-The defined categories and classifiers are recommended for use, but are not required\.
+We recommend that finding providers use defined namespaces to help sort and group findings\.
+The defined categories and classifiers may also be used, but are not required\.
 Only the software and configuration checks namespace has defined classifiers\.
 + Namespaces
   + Categories
     + Classifiers

-A finding provider might define a partial path for namespace/category/classifier\.
-For example, the following finding types are all valid\.
+A finding provider may define a partial path for namespace/category/classifier\.
+For example, the following finding types are all valid:
 + TTPs
 + TTPs/Defense Evasion
 + TTPs/Defense Evasion/CloudTrailStopped